-Speed tests might sound simple, as all you gotta do is visit Speedtest by Ookla and tap on run speed test to find out how fast your Internet has been working.
+Speed tests might sound simple, as all you gotta do is enter "Speedtest" in your search box and tap "run speed test" to find out how fast your Internet has been working.
 The test provides you with details regarding your upload speed, download speed and ping.

 But did you know that it doesn’t give you the full picture?
-Did you know that there is a difference between the total bandwidth claimed by your ISP and the actual speed of the Internet that you are able to use?
+Did you know that there is a difference between the "bandwidth claimed by your ISP" and the "actual speed" of the Internet that you are able to use?
 In fact, there is a difference between the speed and bandwidth, to begin with.

 Is a measure of transfer rate of data between two systems.